Make the change with Project Management

 Why project management is a future-proof career

 Project Management is a continuously evolving discipline that requires strong strategic decision-making and team management skills.
 Projects are becoming more complex, and project managers are expected to stay up to speed with emerging technology trends while navigating increasing regulation and governance or overcoming new challenges.

-However, a more agile approach can reduce defect levels by 83%.
-Many of our students choose to carry on learning and access courses such as the PMP or CAPM collection, which continue to be a valuable asset to boosting their careers in the workplace.
-There is also the option to pivot from project management and work towards becoming a business analyst to ensure your skills evolve with your aspirations for the future.
+However, a more agile approach can achieve a faster time-to-market by 83%.
+Many of our students choose to carry on learning and access courses such as the PMP or CAPM, which continue to be a valuable asset to boosting their careers in the workplace.
+There is also the option to pivot from a project manager role and work towards becoming a business analyst to ensure your skills evolve with your aspirations for the future.